-Just one problem, no one could spray their synthetic neuro toxins in the area needed because of the proximity to our beautiful brook.
+Just one problem, no one could spray their synthetic chemicals in the area needed because of the proximity to our beautiful brook.

-So, I did what every wife would do, I sent my husband into the woods to cut down the weeds and brush to a normal level to get it under control.
+So, I did what every wife would do, I sent my husband into the woods to cut down the weeds and brush.
 After nightly tick removals on my husband for about a week or so, he was “done.”
 He was so proud, he brought us all down to show us the brook and how he “fixed” it.